NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Sometimes, webpages are composed of sections that can load concurrently and that may not finish loading in the right order to stream them directly to the client.
 For those situations, some frameworks implement a feature commonly called today **out-of-order streaming**: The framework loads page sections concurrently, streams them to the client as they become available, in whichever order that is, and ensure to render them in the correct position in the page.

-Since [MarkoJS](https://markojs.com/#streaming) implementing this [in 2014](https://innovation.ebayinc.com/tech/engineering/async-fragments-rediscovering-progressive-html-rendering-with-marko/), some more popular JavaScript frameworks rediscovered and implemented this the technique.
-An interesting example is [SolidStart](https://start.solidjs.com/) which can switch between server-side rendering (SSR) and in client-side rendering (CSR) by the switch of a configuration flag while supporting out-of-order streaming in both modes.
+Since [MarkoJS](https://markojs.com/#streaming) implementing out-of-order streaming [in 2014](https://innovation.ebayinc.com/tech/engineering/async-fragments-rediscovering-progressive-html-rendering-with-marko/), some more popular JavaScript frameworks rediscovered and implemented the technique.
+An interesting example is [SolidStart](https://start.solidjs.com/) which can supports out-of-order streaming in both server-side rendering (SSR) and client-side rendering (CSR) modes (modes that you can switch between by changing a configuration flag).

 <figure id="figure-no-ooo-streaming">
     <img